 School of Music

 Washington State University

 Phone: (509) 335-8046

-Dr. Martin King is Clinical Assistant Professor of Horn and Music Education at Washington State University.
+Dr. Martin King is Associate Professor of Horn and Music Education at Washington State University.
 He received his Bachelor’s Degree in Music Education from James Madison University, and his Masters Degree in Horn Performance from the University of Alabama.
 He completed his Doctor of Musical Arts degree in Horn Performance at Alabama in 2016.

 Dr. King has a wide-ranging playing and teaching career across the United States and around the world.
 Upon graduation from James Madison University, he took a position teaching middle and high school band in Alleghany County, Virginia.
 In addition to directing the middle school bands and assisting with the high school band program, King also maintained a large private horn studio.
 Before coming to WSU, Mr. King taught horn at Mississippi State University, and he served as a teaching assistant at the University of Alabama in horn and musicology.
 At WSU, Dr. King teaches horn lessons and horn studio, coordinates the Instrumental Music Education program, teaches Music Ed classes, and supervises student teachers and practicum students.